![]() |

 At this stage, we want to determine if the clusters look fairly well separated, if they seem to correspond to how cells are grouped in the UMAP, and if the number of clusters is generally aligned with the resolution of our biological question.
 Again, if there are “too many” clusters that’s not necessarily a problem.

-We can also look at the same UMAP labeled by day
+We can also look at the same UMAP labeled by time

 to